Comprehensive Guide for Teaching Pathogens and Infectious Diseases

 Vocabulary Log

-Students add the new terms to their Vocabulary Logs: Immune System, Pathogens, Bacteria, Virus, Infectious Disease.
+Students add new terms to their Vocabulary Logs: Immune System, Pathogens, Bacteria, Virus, Infectious Disease.
 At this point in the year, my students already know how to do a Vocabulary Log.
 They use either their Chromebook or the textbook for the definitions.
 If using the textbook, just use the glossary in the back of the book.
 Either way, it is important that they write the definitions in their own words.
-Then students use Google Image Search to draw an image for each term.
+Then, use Google Image Search to draw an image for each term.

 This assignment works great after the lecture or the lab to reinforce the material.
 Whatever students don’t finish during class time becomes homework and it must be completed by the next notebook check.
 If you want to read more about how I use Vocabulary Logs in the classroom, check out my blog post Vocabulary Logs.
 To read about how I introduce the Vocabulary Logs in a lesson, check out my blog post, What is a System?